*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - One huge advantage of putting the treadmill in your garage is that you can isolate the noise output of the treadmill away from the rest of your household.
 You do not have to worry about waking the kids up with the noise or disrupting your partner’s quiet unwinding every time you are in the mood for a treadmill workout.

 - With a treadmill in the garage, you won’t have to risk life and limb by running in the rain or snow.
-Instead, you can stay safe and warm inside your garage during your run.
+Instead, you can stay safe and warm inside your garage during your run and focus on proper running form.

 - Since treadmills generally don’t match your home’s decor, you get to avoid ruining your home’s interior design with a bulky machine.